lucasb20/iris-api/README.md

   This is an API project in Flask used to communicate with a neural network model to classify types of flowers from the iris dataset, from the scikit-learn library, classifying into Setosa, Versicolor or Virginica.

+  NOTE: 'neuralnetwork' folder used to train the model.
+The model is a Multilayer Perceptron for classification with 100 hidden layer neurons, ReLU activation function, four input neurons and one output neuron.

 **Installation instructions**

+**SYSTEM REQUIREMENTS**

+* Python 3.10

 **Application installation**